 What if these suggestions don’t work?

 If you still have discomfort after trying out these ideas, you may try a lactase supplement, such as Lactaid® or a generic brand, before having foods that contain lactose.
 You can buy the lactase supplement as a chewable pill or liquid drops for a milk product.
 The supplement can be purchased without a prescription and will help your body to break down the lactose in the foods you eat or drink.
 You can also enjoy milk or ice cream that is labeled as lactose free.

 What else do I need to know?

 - Learn about secret ingredients that contain lactose.
 These ingredients include dry milk solids (including non-fat milk solids), buttermilk, lactose, malted milk, sour or sweet cream, margarine, whey, whey protein concentrate, and cheese.
 Remember that baked and processed foods such as cakes and cookies may also contain lactose.
 Check your food labels!

 - Some medications contain lactose.
 Ask your health care provider if there’s lactose in any medications that you might be taking and read the label yourself, too.

 - Remember the calcium.
 If you don’t drink milk you need to make sure you’re getting enough calcium from other sources in your diet.

 If you’re lactose intolerant, you probably won’t need to completely cut out milk or other dairy foods from your diet.
 These foods provide calcium for your body and other important nutrients.
-Managing your lactose intolerance is possible and not as difficult as you might think.
+Managing your lactose intolerance with support may be even easier than you think.